 All areas of your Christian walk and leadership may be examined as part of your application for credentialing within the OCMBC.

-Personal Information Protection Act Compliance and Consent: The information requested in this questionnaire and obtained throughout the credentialing process (including the interview) will be used by those leaders within the Mennonite Brethren Conference who have been designated to assess your suitability for credentialing in the ministry role indicated in this questionnaire.
+Personal Information Protection Act Compliance and Consent: The information requested in this questionnaire and obtained throughout the credentialing process (including the interview) will only be used by those leaders within the Mennonite Brethren Conference who have been designated to assess your suitability for credentialing in the ministry role indicated in this questionnaire.
 Information will not be disclosed without your consent, other than to the leadership of your employer and church (if applicable).
 By providing the personal information in this questionnaire and credentialing process, you are consenting to this use and limited disclosure.
 You are also consenting to us contacting the educational, employment and other references you have provided (including your spouse, if applicable) and obtaining information from them that is relevant to the credentialing process.
 The application and any related documents and information will be kept in the OCMBC office in confidentiality and in a safe and secure location.
 Any concerns about the privacy of personal information may be directed to the OCMBC privacy officer.

 For questions that ask for brief discussion try to find a balance between offering one-sentence responses that may in some cases be too simplistic, and writing an extended theological treatise.
 It is helpful to highlight your responses in either italics or bold print.